streetdrone-home/SD-TwizyModel/streetdrone_model/sd_robot/README.md

 # sd_robot
-This package contains all the files necessary for the description of the SD Twizy vehicle: meshes, robot configuration and a set of default worlds.
+This is the simulation package for the SD Twizy vehicle, containing different launch files of the model in various scenarios.
+It includes different gazebo world configurations and the launch file for the description of the model.

 ### Sensors
 LiDAR: VLP - 16 Velodyne